The Golf Trinity - why golf is definitely Scottish

 Being the proof as to why golf is definitely, certainly, unquestionably, without doubt, beyond question, indubitably, undeniably, irrefutably, incontrovertibly, incontestably, unmistakably, categorically, decidedly, unequivocally Scottish.
 Really.

-Forty years ago, a Dutch banker claimed that golf was not Scottish in an article that was widely quoted by well-respected journals.
+Forty years ago, a Dutch banker claimed that golf was not Scottish in an article that was widely quoted by well-respected journals, including the Encyclopaedia Britannica.
 Subsequently, the main basis for the claim was discredited, but this has not stopped the 'fact' that golf was not invented in Scotland being oft repeated.

 The official position of the Scots, as expressed by the Royal and Ancient Golf Club of St Andrews, has always been that: -